beezy-dev/verbose-couscous/docs/pancake/phase0.md

-# Phase 0: build the UGV
+# Phase 0 - Build a UGV

 ## Requirements